tbenade/wercker-devcenter/source/articles/faq/webhooks.md

 ### I've removed the WebHook, what do I do now? ###

 You can use the fix WebHook button to recreate the WebHook.
-Be sure that your source control provider credentials have suffient permissions.
+Make sure that your source control provider credentials have suffient permissions.

 ### I'm a collaborator on a GitHub repository, how do I get admin permissions ###

-Unfortunately it's not possible to get admin permissions for collaborator in a GitHub repository.
+Unfortunately it's not possible to get admin permissions for a collaborator on a GitHub repository.

 -------